 The cloud wallet is a convenient way to interact with DAPPs, exchanges, websites and such.
 But it come with a trade off.
 In general, the more convenient your solution is, the more trade offs has been made towards security.
 This is not always the case, but it is a good rule to follow.

 In the cloud wallet, the wax team owns your keys, they make sure they are kept safe and allow you to not bother about it.
 This is great for convenience, but also means you have to trust the cloud wallet and wax team with your assets.
 This trust is fine for a convenience, but not to store large values.
 Whatever large value is will be individual to your economy, risk and what you are comfortable with.
 But as soon as you believe you have acquired a large value, you should start looking at having an account where you control the keys.

 If you use the cloud wallet, make sure you set up 2fa, or anyone with your login credentials can come, and take all you have, and there is nothing you can do against it.
 This is also why you should have a strong password.
-The easiest way to make a strong password is to combine 4+ words, like 'applemonitormousemountain', because then it is difficult to brute force and easy to remember.
-Even stronger if you also add random characters inside it, breaking up the words, 'appl*emonit1ormou!semou@ntain'.
-Because then you make it harder for their dictionary brute forces to work.
+The easiest way to make a strong password is to combine 4+ words, like 'applemonitormousemountain'.
+However that is still very easy to crack, you will need to make an even stronger passphrase by also adding random characters inside it, breaking up the words, 'appl*emonit1ormou!semou@ntain'.
+With this you make it harder for dictionary brute forces to work, but still somewhat easy to remember.
 Please do not swap O for 0, or A for 4 etc, l33t language is built into these brute force tools.